 How to apply: Applicants to the undergraduate program should consult with an advisor in the Academic Advising Center or speak with an undergraduate advisor in the EECE department.

 Several options leading to a Master of Science in Education (MSED) exist for applicants who already possess initial certification.
 These include a Master of Science in Education degree (MSED) in either Early Childhood Education (B-2) or Childhood Education (Grades 1-6).
 Students interested in pursuing a literacy certification can apply to the MS Literacy Teacher, B-6 program, leading to New York State professional certification in Literacy Education (Birth-6 Grade) and the degree of Master of Science in Education.
-A Master of Science in Childhood Education with Bilingual Extension and Dual Master of Science in Childhood and Special Education are also available.
+A Master of Science in Elementary Education with Bilingual Extension and Dual Master of Science in Childhood and Special Education are also available.

 For applicants who have completed their master's degree, EECE offers a 15-credit Post-Master’s Certificate Program, including an Advanced Certificate in Bilingual Education or child development and psychology, children’s literature, early childhood education (birth-2nd grade), language minority education, math education, science education, and social studies education.
-The MSED Literacy Teacher B-6 program offers an 18-credit certificate only for those teachers who already hold a masters degree.
+The MSED Literacy Teacher B-6 program offers an 18-credit certificate only for those teachers who already hold a

 How to apply: Applicants to a graduate program should consult the Graduate Admissions website.